mullenkamp/hilltop-py/sphinx/source/usage.rst

 There are a lot of data associated with Site/Measurement combos.
 These include Units, Precision, From, and To.

 If all you want to know is what measurements exist in the hts file (regardless of the sites associated with them), there's a method for that!
-It does take some time for the Hilltop server to process this request though.
+It does take some time for the Hilltop server to process this request though (and the Hilltop server might fail if the hts file is too big).

 .. code:: python